-Psychiatrists Dr Stephen Humphries and Dr Phil Ferreira-Lay, Dr Naresh Buttan, Dr Alexis Economou and Dr Alessandra Cappai are some of the UK's top experts in ADHD diagnosis and treatment.
-With over 50 years of combined medical experience, they have helped thousands of clients with attention deficits to get their life back on track.
+Psychiatrists Dr Stephen Humphries, Dr Phil Ferreira-Lay, Dr Naresh Buttan, Dr Alexis Economou and Dr Alessandra Cappai are some of the UK's top experts in ADHD diagnosis and treatment.
+With over 100 years of combined medical experience, they have helped thousands of clients with attention deficits to get their life back on track.

 Dr Maria Daves is a psychologist and specialist ADHD coach.
 She previously worked for the NHS diagnosing both ADHD and autism in adults, and has a longstanding interest in the unique challenges women on the neurodevelopmental spectrum face.

 - finally understanding your behaviour and being able to explain it to others